NVIDIA/nvtrust/guest_tools/attestation_sdk/README.md

 ### Pre-requisites

 1. Create a Confidential Virtual Machine with the following specifications:
-      - NVIDIA Hopper H100 (or later) GPU
+      - NVIDIA Hopper H100 (or later) GPU that supports CC
-      - NVIDIA GPU Driver with CC support.
+      - NVIDIA GPU Driver with CC / PPCIE support.
       - GPU SKU that supports Confidential Computing.

 2. Install Python 3.8 or later.

 3. Follow the instructions in nvTrust/guest_tools/local_gpu_verifier/README.md to install the NVIDIA GPU Local Verifier Python SDK.
 (Required for source code installation only)